-- i) For that, there has been error apparent on the face of the records resulting mis-carriage of justice. - ii) For that, the Hon'ble Supreme Court / held that temporary status could not be given to part time casual labourer as per Annexure- X and in view of this, the impugned judgments is liable to be reviewed.
+- i) For that, there has been error apparent on the face of the records resulting mis-carriage of justice . - ii) For that, the Hon'ble Supreme Court held that temporary status could not be given to part-time casual labourers as per annexure-X and inview of this the impugned judgment is liable to be reviewed. - iii) For that, at the time of hearing of the O.A. ~~Max~~ the petitioners could not place the Supreme iv) For that, on the basis of Supreme Court's judgment, the impugned judgment is liable to be reviewed.

-iii) For that, at the time of hearing of the O.A. the petitioners could not place the Supreme Court's Judgment on the point narrated as they were unaware of the judgment of the Supreme Court.
+Court's judgment on thi point narrated as they were unaware of the judgment of the Supreme Cogrt.